 When Is the Best Time to Visit Thailand?

-Weather differs a bit by region, but generally Thailand's driest months are between November and April.
+Weather differs a little between regions, but generally Thailand's driest months are between November and April.
 Even during the low/rainy season in Thailand, you'll enjoy days of sunshine.
-Activities and accommodation are easier to negotiate during the low-season months, too.
+Discounts for activities and accommodation are easier to negotiate during the low-season months.

-You may wish to time your Thailand vacation around one of the many big festivals.
-At least make sure that you are aware — missing an exciting event by just a day or two is very frustrating!
+You may wish to time your vacation in Thailand around one of the many big festivals.
+At least make sure that you are aware one is coming — missing an exciting event by just a day or two is very frustrating!

 Do You Need Vaccinations for Thailand?